How Match of the Day fell apart within ‘minutes’

 Wright had naturally already taken his decision that he would not be available, and informed Alan Shearer, who similarly felt he had no option.
 Two sources talk of how the entire situation - which could have far greater repercussions for the BBC and Match of the Day - “changed in minutes”.

-While there is now great uncertainty over what will happen to the established team, and whether this continues for another week, a more immediate problem is what to do for Saturday night’s programme.
+While there is now great uncertainty over what will happen to the established team, and whether this continues for another week, a more immediate issue was what to do with Saturday night’s programme.
+For the BBC, their problems were just beginning.

-As of 6.30pm on Friday evening, Match of the Day were struggling for a presenting team, having been turned down by a series of figures in the industry.
-The view from one broadcasting figure was that “anyone who goes on would be seen as a scab and rightly get hammered on social media”.
+As Match of the Day were struggling for a presenting team, having been turned down by a series of figures in the industry, the view from one broadcasting figure was that “anyone who goes on would be seen as a scab and rightly get hammered on social media”.

+Alex Scott, Micah Richards and Jermaine Jenas all said they would not be appearing and it led to the BBC confirming at around 9:30pm that the show would go ahead, but with the unprecedented scenario of there being no presenter or pundits.

+The BBC’s on-screen talent were not the only side of the story thinking about how it would look if they were to appear on Match of the Day, following the BBC’s decision on Lineker.

+A statement from the group, including leading BBC commentator Steve Wilson, who tweeted his support for Lineker earlier in the afternoon, said “it would not be appropriate to take part in the programme”.

+It was initially thought games would still be shown with commentary, but it transpired Match of the Day did not have the rights to tap into the Premier League’s ‘World Feed’ - leaving producers with the prospect of screening a“silent” show.

-The widespread feeling was that the BBC had “unnecessarily backed themselves into a corner” potentially at the threat of a decades-old football brand.
+The widespread feeling amid Friday’s chaos was that the BBC had “unnecessarily backed themselves into a corner”, potentially at the threat of a decades-old football brand, and the fallout continued on Saturday morning.

+In the latest extraordinary development, the mutiny against the BBC grew to engulf Football Focus and Final Score, forcing both programmes to be removed from Saturday’s schedule.

+It came as Scott, Jason Mohammed and several members of BBC Sport staff said they would not go on air.
+BBC Radio 5 Live was also impacted, with the station replacing three hours of scheduled live broadcasting with pre-recorded podcasts.
+One BBC Sport reporter said: “All of us need to stand together.”

 The Independent has contacted the BBC for comment.